 There is no reason that it should.
 The policy allows each author to decide where to publish his or her work and how to accommodate the requirements of a chosen publisher.
 Many publishers already permit authors to archive the final author’s manuscript in an institutional repository.
 If the publisher requires a delay before the work can be made openly accessible so as not to undermine subscription revenue, this policy and OpenEmory can accommodate that embargo.

 First, in order to deposit an article in OpenEmory (or any other repository) you must comply with, or negotiate different terms for, the journal publication agreement.
-Journals set policies as they deem appropriate for deposit in repositories.
+Journals set policies they deem appropriate for deposit of articles they publish in repositories.

 Second, one way that journals protect their subscription revenue is to impose embargoes on when the article can appear in a repository after it has appeared in the journal.
 These embargoes are typically a year, which mirrors the NIH Public Access Policy.
 OpenEmory can comply with publisher embargoes.